barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 title: California Public Enrollment Data
 categories: Education Data
 -
+During this cleaning I discover the Caifornia Deparment of Education (CDE) doesn't keep track of closed schools after some time.
+Since 1981, 322 schools have been forgotten.
+I was able to recover over 90% of these missing schools.
+The resulting dataset is publicly available for other analysts on Tableau and Kaggle.

 I recently read a helpful [article by John Sullivan](https://www.kdnuggets.com/2018/06/5-data-science-projects-hired.html) on skills to showcase for a career in data science.
 He describes data cleaning as requiring these skills: